 - These plantation techniques can be used to mitigate the effects of natural disasters, as well as fix crumbling slopes at areas of construction too.

 - Quick to restore a dense forest in no time with native species of trees.

-- Miyawaki forest in Udaipur is free from the use of any chemicals or fertilizers.
+- Miyawaki forest is free from the use of any chemicals or fertilizers.

 - It is very cost effective as even an individual can grow a Miyawaki forest in his backyard with little maintenance costs.

 Pukaar, in a bid to revolutionize the way plantation is done over the whole city, adopted the concept of Miyawaki forest in Udaipur to give back to nature what is rightfully theirs.
 Miyawaki technique of afforestation has been accepted globally and has even led to proven results in much lesser time than the ordinary ways of plantation.

 Miyawaki forest in Rajasthan takes inspiration from the best practices employed all over the country, be it the North East, or Bangalore in the South.
 The Miyawaki technique has been accepted globally to restore the greenery back to these forests and prompt every individual to do their bit.
 Pukaar proudly takes this a step further with a hope for a better tomorrow!

 In order to grow a Miyawaki forest, follow these simple steps and make sure to take care of your little saplings for the next one year, after which they will grow on their own with minimum to no weed infestation.